 Who am I?

 Before joining W3C I worked in quite different areas (distributed and dataflow programming, language design, system programming), but I spend most of my research years in computer graphics and information visualization.
 I also participated in various graphics related ISO standardization activities and software developments.
 My “professional” home page contains a list of my publications, my public presentations, and details of the various projects I participated in the past.
-There is also a dblp entry for my publications generated automatically (although I am not sure it is complete…).
-(B.t.w., based on my publications, my Erdős number is ≤4…)
+(B.t.w., just for the fun, my Erdős number is ≤4…)

 In my previous life (i.e., before joining W3C…) I was member of the Executive Committee of the Eurographics Association for 15 years, and I was vice-chair of the Association between 2000 and 2002.
 I was, between 2007 and 2014, also member of SWSA (Semantic Web Science Association), the committee responsible for the International Semantic Web Conferences (better known as “ISWC”) series.
 I was the co-chair of the 9th World Wide Web Conference, in Amsterdam, May 2000; since then, I have also been member of IW3C2 (International World Wide Web Conference Committee), responsible for the World Wide Web Conference series.

 - Nationalities (for unusual family reasons I have been born with two of them…): French and Hungarian

 - The Hungarian spelling of my full name is Herman Iván, whereas my French spelling is, simply, Ivan Herman.
 Ie, my name is Ivan (well, spelled properly in Hungarian is: Iván) and my surname is Herman (many in the Netherlands and in Germany mix it up, and use “Herman” as my name… this is aggravated by the fact that, uniquely in Europe, the Hungarian custom is to put surname first).

 - Gender: male

 - Family: I am married and have a son, David.